First for Switzerland as Wawrinka edges Querrey

 When he broke in the third game of the third set on his way to a 3-1 lead, Querrey looked like he might run away with the match but Wawrinka hit back well and broke in the 12th game to move ahead again.

-But Querrey refused to give up and with the rallies getting longer and longer, he snatched the fourth set to level once more.
+But Querrey refused to give up and with the rallies getting longer, he snatched the fourth set to level once more.

 The deciding set was nip and tuck throughout but Wawrinka finally snatched the vital break, finishing off victory with a nice backhand volley to reach his first grand-slam quarter-final.